happyplan/happyplan/readme.md

 ## Server

-You certainly need an http server to display your website.
-No problem, just use this command:

-    $ node server.js

-and connect you to `http://localhost:8080`.
+When you start `$ grunt`, you already have a server started to display your webpages.
+Just go there: `http://localhost:8080` :)

 ---